SpecInfer: Accelerating Generative Large Language Model Serving with Tree-based Speculative Inference and Verification: Conclusion

 \section{Conclusion}

-This paper introduces \Sys, an LLM serving system that accelerates generative LLM inference with speculative inference and token tree verification.
-A key insight behind \Sys is to combine various collectively boost-tuned versions of small language models to efficiently predict the LLM’s outputs. \Sys significantly reduces the memory accesses to the LLM's parameters and the end-to-end LLM inference latency.
+This paper introduces \Sys, a system that accelerates generative LLM inference with tree-based speculative inference and verification.
+A key insight behind \Sys is to simultaneously consider a diversity of speculation candidates to efficiently predict the LLM’s outputs, which are organized as a token tree and verified against the LLM in parallel using a tree-based parallel decoding mechanism. \Sys significantly reduces the memory accesses to the LLM's parameters and the end-to-end LLM inference latency for both distributed and offloading-based LLM inference.